squarism/squarism.github.io/_posts/2014-06-06-default-dc-tech-is-just-bad.markdown

 ### Sprawl

 The Metro ride out to suburbia is pretty awful.
 You probably can't afford to live downtown or close in.
-"Normal" houses cost $600-700k (there are places so much more) in the suburbs.
+"Normal" houses cost $600-700k (there are places that are so much more) in the suburbs.
 It's insanity.

 You can spend one million dollars on a house anywhere.
 I think what is unique about DC is the average cost and wealth is very high compared to the rest of the country.